hughleo/protractor-workshop/README.md

 ### GRADLE

-Create a gradle.properties file with:
+Create a gradle.properties file at top level of project with the values filled in for your proxy information and username and password.

 * systemProp.http.proxyHost=proxy-server-url
 * systemProp.http.proxyPort=port